its-tim-lee/uitimate/packages/docs/README.md

 # Todos
 - [] Develop auto-copy-paste mechanism
 - [] Fix the Heading component
-- [] Understand that how we can interpret testing result from Argos, especially sometimes some tests will fail
 - [] Fix the index.css
   - [] Fix the font
 - [] Verify the site still work in the mobile